-We invite you to review our business insights, monthly factsheets, webinar recordings and other information created to help you leverage our resources and reach your greatest potential.
+We invite you to review our business insights, monthly factsheets, webinar recaps and other information created to help you leverage our resources and reach your greatest potential.
 Need to learn more about maximizing Millennials in the workplace, we got you covered!
 Or what about business operations, marketing, succession planning, winning government contracts, securing your financial future, and finding your “in” in the innovation economy?
-You’ve come to the right place, find your all of your first steps right here at www.mbda.gov/grow.
+You’ve come to the right place, find all of your first steps right here at www.mbda.gov/grow.

 We are a nation of innovators.
 As our country evolves so does the need to create alternative approaches to solving problems.
 Innovation is essential to ensure we can continue to improve our quality of life.
 As businesses continue to progress, understanding innovation categories can be beneficial to the creative process and can reveal how your ideas might fit into the overall future of your business.

 Traditionally, when we hear innovation, inherently we think technology, but innovation transcends our basic understanding of technology.
 If technology is the product, innovation is the process.
 The most successful companies are constantly innovating, evolving, and perfecting.
 Industries like 3D printing, just-in-time manufacturing, microfinancing, crowdsourcing, and others, create ways to achieve results that are redefining innovation in their respective industries.
 The national network of MBDA Business Centers understands the value of innovation to grow your business.

 Webinar: Identifying Innovation Opportunities for Sustainable Business Growth

 Whether it’s creating new products or services, implementing a transformative solution, or disrupting the “norm,” innovation can take on many forms within a business.
 As business owners, it’s important to understand that innovation is not limited to products, services, technology, or creative thinking.
 It’s about leveraging your understanding of your market and how your business is uniquely positioned to provide novel solutions for your customers.

 Scaling Up Your Operational Infrastructure